Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 ```

 - Now let's define the action creators (real life project would pass extra params in this
 action creators).
-Add this content to the bottom of the file.
+Append this content to the bottom of the file.

 _./actions/index.ts_